zainytech/zainytech/README.md

 - **Deployment**: `Netlify` `CI/CD Pipeline using Github & Netlify`

 ## 👾Full-Stack Aspirations Fueled by JavaScript and LeetCode
 From concept to creation!
-Over 20+ LeetCode problems conquered are just the warm-up.
-I built a Replit playground to showcase my JavaScript journey, and now, I'm diving headfirst into the domain of Next.js to expand my full-stack horizons!
+Solved [LeetCode](https://leetcode.com/zainabrasheed4142/) problems for better understanding of the logic building.
+I built a [Replit](https://replit.com/@zainabrasheed41) playground to showcase my JavaScript journey, and now, I'm diving headfirst into the domain of Next.js to expand my full-stack horizons!

 ## 📮Want to connect with me?